srijiths/jtopia/README.md

 * Add more POS tagged words from your domain to model/english-lexicon.txt by preserving the current form.

 * Instead of using model/english-lexicon.txt , use another POS tagger ( Stanford POS tagger / OpenNLP POS Tagger ) and make the POS output available to TermExtractor class.
 	You can set this by passing "taggerType" to Configuration class.
-The values are "default" and "openNLP".
+The values are "default","openNLP" or "stanford".

 Fine tuning jtopia
 ==================